ElmarDott/TP-CM/README.md

     <version>1.3.0</version>
 </parent>
 ```
-For useing the Bundels in your project you can place the following connfiguration
-in your POM.
-If you already use the the build-workflow as your parent POM then you
-don't need to insert the <dependency> section.
+For using the bundles in your project you can place the following configuration in your POM.
+If you already use the the build-workflow as your parent POM then you don't need to insert the <dependency> section.
 ...
     <dependencyManagement>
         <dependencies>